giuseppedistasi/android-smart-contact-extractor/README.md

 Add all content of package com.gds.extractor in your project

-For Android 6.+ for access contacts you need to ask runtime permission
+Beginning in Android 6.0 (API level 23) to access the contacts you need to ask runtime permission to the user

      private boolean checkWriteContactsPermission() {